-This step-by-step tutorial will guide you through downloading, installation and basic configuration of Automation Workshop.
-Also, a simple Task will be created to demonstrate some essential features along the way.
+This step-by-step tutorial will guide you through downloading, installing, and basic configuration of Automation Workshop.
+Also, a simple Task will be created to demonstrate how awesome the Automation Workshop solution is.

 How to download?

 The very first step to start using Automation Workshop is downloading the software.
 Automation Workshop is available for both 32-bit and 64-bit versions of Microsoft Windows.